 did the teardown hacked it apart I could not tell if the upper electrode region is sealed from the sulphuric acid or not.
 However even if it isn’t, in normal operation (With the unit plugged in to a socket) the canister is sitting upright with the sulphuric acid electrolyte is sitting in the bottom.
 This is for several years at a time so I don’t see how the active electrode surface does not dry out, and what the purpose of the ~5ml of acid is sitting at the bottom of the canister.

 Now lets look at the two chips on the board.
-The smaller one is covered in wax which after scraping off shows it is a Kidde branded chip Kidde 810-2794
+Scraping the tax covering off to show it is a Kidde branded chip Kidde 810-2794

 After decap I can see the die marking, RE280 and A&E in a diamond.
 I have seen the A&E and RE part number before.
 In the Garrison smoke detector I looked at a few months ago there was an RE46C144 that was made by Microchip.
 So this is almost certainly a Microchip ic branded (And perhaps designed) by Kidde.

 The small (1.65mm x 1.65mm) die itself is visually very interesting to look at and pretty colourfulIt is fabricated on what I think is a BiCMOS process with 2 levels of Cu metal.
 Without any datasheet I really cannot figure out what its functions are, but it is nearly all analog.
-Down the right side you can see a large driver transistor, and another sizable set of transistors in the bottom left of this image.
+Down the right side you can see a large driver transistor.
+In addition another sizable set of transistors in the bottom left corner.

 Most of the visible transistors are Bipolar like this one

-The other chip on the board after peeling off the label is revealed as a Microchip PIC MCU 16F883
+Peeling the label off of the other chip on the board revealed it as a Microchip PIC MCU 16F883